UK LLC logo

 Lay Summary

 Knowing which groups of people with SCMI are most at risk would allow us to find those who need the most support and who is most likely to be overlooked and why, allowing us to improve screening and diagnosis in people with SCMI.
+It would also help us better prepare for any future pandemics.

 Datasets Requested